 Click here to see all the Twitch templates on Placeit.

 If you want an easy way to quickly create incredible-looking panels for your Twitch channel then Placeit is one of the best options out there.

 We’d say the only downside with the tool is that it is a little bit basic in terms of the customization options and resizing some of the design elements is a bit tricky at times.

-However, the huge number and quality of the Twitch panel templates they offer are great so you’re bound to find a lot of designs that have the look and feel you’re going for with your stream!
+However, the huge number and quality of the Twitch panel templates they offer are great (which is why we featured them in our stream schedule makers article) so you’re bound to find a lot of designs that have the look and feel you’re going for with your stream!

 #3 Creating Twitch panels with Canva